kushaldas/pym/docs/modules.rst

 The above example shows how to get the list of all installed modules in your system.
 I am not pasting them here as it is a big list in my system :)

-You can also use *help()* function in the interpeter to find documentation about any module/classes.
+You can also use *help()* function in the interpreter to find documentation about any module/classes.
 Say you want to know all available methods in strings, you can use the following method

 ::